sami2316/firmadyne/Lab_setup.md

 * Well you have got the root access; Hack done, the rest is penetration is as per your imagination.

 ## Reverse Engineering the Functionality of App?
-In your previous analysis, you might have observed many binaries file, which seems specific to the IoT device functionality e.g. the ones in `abin`, `hdt_model`, etc. In previous system security course, we have done extensive reverse engineering exercises using `radare2` tool but in this lab, we use Ghidra, which is opensource, have better GUI, and improved analysis experience for bigger binaries.
+In your previous static analysis, you might have observed many binaries file, which seems specific to the IoT device functionality e.g. the ones in `abin`, `hdt_model`, etc. In previous system security course, we have done extensive reverse engineering exercises using `radare2` tool but in this lab, we use Ghidra, which is opensource, have better GUI, and improved analysis experience for bigger binaries.

 1. Install Ghidra.
 ```console